kdeldycke/mail-deduplicate/docs/install.rst

 ============

 This package is `available on PyPi
-<https://pypi.python.org/pypi/maildir-deduplicate>`_, so you can install the
+<https://pypi.python.org/pypi/mail-deduplicate>`_, so you can install the
 latest stable release and its dependencies with a simple ``pip`` call:

 .. code-block:: shell-session

-    $ pip install maildir-deduplicate
+    $ pip install mail-deduplicate

 See also `pip installation instructions
 <https://pip.pypa.io/en/stable/installing/>`_.